Important Message to ESU's Campus Community about Spring 2021 from Interim President Kenneth Long - October 14, 2020

 when my courses are taught online?

-The staff of OASIS wants to assure you that we will continue to support your learning as ESU transitions all classes to online instruction for the remainder of the semester.
+The staff of OASIS wants to assure you that we will continue to support your learning as ESU is in a primarily remote learning environment.

 Important things to note:

 - All approved academic accommodations currently in place will remain in effect.

 - Students with note takers will continue to have access to uploaded notes on Accommodate for all lectures (either pre-recorded or streaming live).

 - Students with testing accommodations should continue to follow the testing protocol in provided by OASIS and contact professors prior to exam date to notify them you will be utilizing your extended time.